Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • Dyspnea with little physical activity;

-• bulging clavicular region;
+• bulging of the clavicular region;

 Diagnostics

-The following studies are assigned:
+The following studies are prescribed:

 • Inspection, percussion, listening to the chest;

-• tomography pulmonary area;
+• tomography pulmonary region;

 • x-ray chest;

-• lung volume measurement;
+• pulmonary volume measurement;

 • general blood analysis;